 - Rapid heartbeat

 Also, some sources suggest that pregnant women and children should not consume algae.
-Contact your natural health care provider to confirm whether or not you should be supplementing with spirulina.
+Contact your natural health care provider to confirm whether or not you should be using spirulina supplements.
 (26)

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.